the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ## Joining a TDF fleet

-When the MOTD states that fleet is running, x-up on the [TDF WAITLIST](/waitlist?wl=1) (requires login) with your ship fitting, Join voice comms; [Teamspeak 3](https://www.teamspeak.com/en/) (server details are in **TDF-Official** MOTD in game) make sure you are no more than 2 jumps out when you x-up and wait for fleet invite.
-If you are more than 2 jumps out you will be dropped from the fleet!
+When the MOTD states that fleet is running you can x-up on the [TDF WAITLIST](/waitlist?wl=1) (requires login) with your ship fitting.
+Please join voice comms; [Teamspeak 3](https://www.teamspeak.com/en/) (server details are in **TDF-Official** MOTD in game) while you are waiting for your invite.
+Make sure you are no more than 2 jumps out when you x-up and wait for fleet invite.
+If you are more than 2 jumps out you will be dropped from the fleet and go to the back of the queue.

 ## Using the Waitlist